Byeongdulee/UR_12idb/README.md

 # Brief history
 This repository contains a python package for controlling UR robots at synchrotron beamlines.
 Initially, the APS 12ID-B beamline, which this code was dveloped for, intended to use a set of common commands for a number of different robots for the beamline operation.
 Later, some robots are retired, leaving only UR robot and a virtual simulator, roboDK in this package.

+In 2023, a new end-effector, a tri-continent pipet, is added.

 # Credits
-This python package urxe is based on urx, https://github.com/Byeongdulee/python-urx or its original, https://github.com/SintefManufacturing/python-urx. urxe is an extension of urx for Robotiq wrist camera and gripper and rtmon for a newer OS (5.8 and higher).
+This python package urxe is based on urx, https://github.com/Byeongdulee/python-urx, or its original, https://github.com/SintefManufacturing/python-urx.
+A set of child classes, urxe is an extension of urx for Robotiq wrist camera and gripper and rtmon for a newer OS (5.8 and higher).

 The secondary monitor of python-urx was rewritten for better use at the APS.
-The thread is changed to be daemonic, which I do not know a right thing to do...
+The thread is changed to be daemonic.
 Since the rtde code of python-urx does not support many features required for 12ID operation, it is replaced with ur-rtde distributed by Universal Robot.

 Some codes for the robotiq gripper are downloaded without modification (see the head lines for the source).